-Note: Loans must transmitted to the Department of Education for Approval when originated and then just before the disbursement date.
+Note: Loans are transmitted to the Department of Education for approval when originated and before the disbursement date.
 System errors or frequent student changes, may cause delays.

 Loans will also be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.

 3. Loan Disbursement: The loan net disbursement (term award less origination fee) will be divided over the number of terms of the loan period (or by two for a single-term loan period) and applied to the student's account.
 Funding will first be applied toward any tuition and fees, or authorized non-institutional charges, that may have accumulated on your BMCC student account.
 See dates and deadlinesfor specific loan disbursement schedule.